Eagle (2024 film)

 Eagle is a 2024 Indian Telugu-language action thriller film written and directed by Karthik Gattamneni and produced by T. G. Vishwa Prasad and Vivek Kuchibhotla under People Media Factory.
-It stars Ravi Teja in the titular role alongside Anupama Parameswaran, Kavya Thapar, and Navdeep.
+It stars Ravi Teja in the titular role alongside Anupama Parameswaran, Kavya Thapar, Navdeep and Vinay Rai.

 The film was officially announced on 12 June 2023.
 The background score and soundtrack were composed by Davzand, with cinematography and editing handled by Gattamneni himself.

 Eagle was released in theatres worldwide on 9 February 2024 to mixed reviews from critics.

 Plot

 The story follows Nalini Rao, an investigative journalist who writes a brief article about a rare variety of cotton grown in Talakona, a remote region in Andhra Pradesh.
 Unexpectedly, her article draws the attention of India's top intelligence officials, whose suspicious response signals that the cotton and its cultivator may be connected to a larger mystery.
 Intrigued, Nalini travels to Talakona to investigate.

 In Talakona, she meets Sahadev Varma, a reclusive cotton farmer admired locally for producing exceptionally fine cotton with international demand.
 As Nalini interviews villagers and reviews historical records, she notices inconsistencies in Sahadev's background.
 Multiple sources—including former military personnel, intelligence officers, and locals—describe him with a mix of fear and respect, suggesting he is more than a typical farmer.

 Through flashbacks and testimonies, Nalini discovers that Sahadev is actually “Eagle”, a former covert operative for Indian intelligence renowned for precision sniping and black-ops missions across Asia.
 Presumed dead, Eagle had retired in secrecy and chosen to live quietly in Talakona.

 Sahadev's cotton farm is revealed as a cover for a global sting operation: he uses cotton exports to trace illegal arms smuggling routes.
 By making his cotton highly sought after internationally, he identifies networks involved in moving weapons and works to dismantle a large underground arms syndicate.

 As Nalini completes her article, her investigation triggers danger.
 Sahadev faces threats from international arms dealers, local Naxalite groups, terrorist organizations, and corrupt politicians, while Indian intelligence considers him a liability.
 Only his old friend and former RAW agent, Jay, urges him to disappear again.
 Sahadev, however, decides to confront the threats directly.

 The story culminates in a series of high-stakes action sequences, where Sahadev skillfully combats heavily armed enemies to expose the syndicate.
 By the end, his true identity becomes public.
 While he survives, his peaceful life is irreversibly disrupted.
 The film concludes with an open-ended resolution, hinting at potential future conflicts for Eagle.